-OHA is excited to receive \$2.3M awarded in FY 2023 for Jobs Plus, to increase employment opportunities for East Oakland Public Housing residents, to address barriers to gainful employment, building on the knowledge gained through successful implementation of Jobs Plus in West Oakland that started in 2015.
+OHA is excited to receive \$2.3M awarded in FY 2023 for Jobs Plus, to increase employment opportunities for East Oakland Public Housing residents, to address barriers to gainful

+Oakland Housing Authority FY 2024 MTW Annual Plan Page 5 of 253 employment, building on the knowledge gained through successful implementation of Jobs Plus in West Oakland that started in 2015.
 These projects align with agency goals, and Presidential priorities outlined in the Biden-Harris Administration's "All In: The Federal Strategic Plan to Prevent and End Homelessness" (All In).